TheRobBrennan/heimdall/README.md

 ![app/__screenshots__/nextjs-web-default-page-authenticated-user.png](app/__screenshots__/nextjs-web-default-page-authenticated-user.png)

-#### Additional scripts

-Additionally, the following scripts have been created for managing your Docker environment based on the version of Neo4j you are using.

-Neo4j v3.5.x:

-- `dev` - This starts the Dockerized project with services defined in `docker-compose.yml`
-- `dev:clean` - This builds fresh images and containers for the Dockerized project with services defined in `docker-compose.yml`
-- `dev:stop` - This stops the Dockerized project with services defined in `docker-compose.yml`

-Neo4j v4.x.x:

-- `dev:v4` - This starts the Dockerized project with services defined in `docker-compose-neo4j-v4.x.yml`
-- `dev:v4:clean` - This builds fresh images and containers for the Dockerized project with services defined in `docker-compose-neo4j-v4.x.yml`
-- `dev:v4:stop` - This stops the Dockerized project with services defined in `docker-compose-neo4j-v4.x.yml`

-Docker

-- `docker:destroy:global` - **WARNING: This command will delete all Docker images, containers, networks, and volumes for ALL Dockerized applications on your system**

 ### Seed your Neo4j database with sample data

 Once your Dockerized project is running, you can navigate to the [Neo4j Browser](https://neo4j.com/developer/neo4j-browser/) at [http://localhost:7474/browser/](http://localhost:7474/browser/).